ChaosDynamix/Arcadia/docs/03_installation/01_logical-volume-manager/02_luks-device.md

 init-system: systemd
 ---

-# Single device / Luks on device
+# LVM / Luks on device
 {: .no_toc}

 ## Table of contents